dialop/Footwear-Fusion/README.md

 # Footwear Fusion

 Footwear Fusion is a marketplace for shoe enthusiasts, operating as a simplified Kijiji clone where users can buy and sell various types of footwear.
-The full-stack app is built with server-side JavaScript (NodeJS, Express), utilizes PostgreSQL for database management, and employs jQuery and CSS preprocessors for a seamless UI/UX.
+The full-stack app is built with server-side JavaScript (NodeJS, Express), utilizes PostgreSQL for database management, and employs CSS preprocessors for a seamless UI/UX.

 ## Getting Started